 "Goodnight, Chip," I said.

-Tomorrow, I'll see this land for myself.
+Tomorrow, I thought, I'll see this land for myself.